Overviews, histories and lectures

 A Technical Convocation held on October 9th and 10th, 1984 at the Franklin Institute in Philadelphia, PA.

-Session 1 - Bowen C. Dees, Franklin Institute (moderator), Richard J. Gowen, IEEE President, William C. Hittinger, Ex.
+Session 1 - "Opening Remarks", "Changing the System - Space" - Bowen C. Dees, Franklin Institute (moderator), Richard J. Gowen, IEEE President, William C. Hittinger, Ex.
 VP-RCA Corporation, Robert A. Frosch, VP - General Motors Corp., James C. Fletcher - University of Pittsburgh

-Session 6 - J.L.
+Session 6 - "Energy and Power Conversion" - J.L.
 Everett, III, Chief Executive Officer (moderator), R. David Middlebrook - Calif.
 Institute of Technology, John G. Kassakian - Mass.
 Institute of Technology

-Session 7 - Richard T. Nalle - Pres., Franklin Institute (moderator), Koji Kobayashi - Chairman of the Board - CEO, Nippon Electric Co., D. Raj Reddy - Carnegie-Mellon University, John G. Linville - Stanford University, John B. Slaughter - Chancellor, Univ.
+Session 7 - "Integrated Manufacturing Technology", "Education", "R&D Management" - Richard T. Nalle - Pres., Franklin Institute (moderator), Koji Kobayashi - Chairman of the Board - CEO, Nippon Electric Co., D. Raj Reddy - Carnegie-Mellon University, John G. Linville - Stanford University, John B. Slaughter - Chancellor, Univ.
 Of Maryland, George E. Pake - Group VP - Xerox, George H. Heilmeier - Senior VP - Texas Instruments

 IEEE Centennial Briefing for the Media